collinalexbell/sentence-similarity/README.md

 This library has a 1 function api: `(get-sentence-similarity "Sentence one is awesome" "Sentence two is awsome")` DO NOT pass in any punctuation!

-IMPORTANT: You need to extract the contents of this library's `./resource` folder into your projects `./resource` folder If you know a way around this hack (like how to properly include resource files w your library), then please make a pull request showing me how.
+IMPORTANT: You need to extract the contents of this library's `./resource` folder into your projects `./resource` folder.

+If you know a way around this hack (like how to properly include resource files w your library), then please make a pull request showing me how.
 Just search for `slurp` so find the two locations where I use those files